 Unfortunately, SendPulse does not make it easy for subscribers update their preferences once they have subscribed.
 To allow readers to do this, you would either have them resubscribe, or you could manually add them to or remove them from groups upon request.

 When deciding whether to buy the deal, I considered everything above plus the fact that I’d emailed customer service twice and they’d answered both questions quickly and promptly.
 Later on, I use their online chat service for help in setting up my account, and that went smoothly as well.
 They also have a telephone support hotline with a California area code that’s open 24 hours a day.

 SendPulse also has a huge knowledge base with lots how-tos if you prefer to get your information that way.
-Please note: SendPulse is a US-based company, but many of its articles seem to be written by people who don’t speak English as a first language.
+Please note: SendPulse is a US-based company, but most of its leadership team speak English as a second language.
+Many of its articles reflect that.
 They are not difficult to understand, but the syntax is occasionally awkward.
 Random “the”s appear in front of nouns where they shouldn’t be.
 Even the introduction to the company on its info pages is off: “We are located in two cities in USA” instead of “We are located in two cities in the US.”

 My Conclusion: I’m Signing with SendPulse

 SendPulse’s features for the price have really impressed me.
 The two things I didn’t like about SendPulse:

 - the lack of automatic population for segmentation fields